Ginseng: Terminology and etymology

-The botanical genus name Panax, meaning "all-healing" in Greek, shares the same origin as "panacea" and was applied to this genus because Carl Linnaeus was aware of its wide use in Chinese medicine as a muscle relaxant.

 Other plants sometimes called ginseng

 True ginseng plants belong only to the genus Panax.
 Several other plants are sometimes referred to as ginseng, but they are from a different genus or even family.
 Siberian ginseng is in the same family, but not genus, as true ginseng.
 The active compounds in Siberian ginseng are eleutherosides, not ginsenosides.
 Instead of a fleshy root, Siberian ginseng has a woody root.